-The D2 history was associated with further exhumation in retrograde metamorphic conditions (Fig. 21d).
-During this event, narrow millimeterto decimeter-thick shear zones developed in the higher levels of the Alpi Apuane metamorphic complex (Carrara area), whereas folding occurred at lower levels (Arni area).
+The D2 history was associated with further exhumation in retrograde metamorphic conditions (Fig. 23d).
+During this event, narrow millimeter- to decimeter-thick shear zones developed in the higher levels of the Alpi Apuane metamorphic complex (Carrara area), whereas folding occurred at lower levels (Arni area).
 The temperature was lower during D2 deformation than during D1, but high enough to produce syntectonic recrystallization (type B2 microfabric).
-This is testified by finegrained calcite in D2 shear zones, and recrystallized calcite grains elongated parallel to the axial surface of D2 folds.
-The difference in the temperature during the D2 event (380 °C in the east, 340 °C in the west) can be related to the deeper position of rocks from the eastern area relative to rocks from the western area at the beginning of D2 deformation (Fig. 21d).
-This frame fits well with the different styles of D2 marble deformation, with predominant structures represented by large scale folding in the east as opposed to localized shear zones in the west.
+This is testified by fine- grained calcite in D2 shear zones, and recrystallized calcite grains elongated parallel to the axial surface of D2 folds.
+The difference in the temperature during the D2 event (380 °C in the east, 340 °C in the west) can be related to the deeper position of rocks from the eastern area relative to rocks from the western area at the beginning of D2 deformation (Fig. 23d).
+This frame fits well with the different styles of D2 marble deformation, with predominant structures represented by large scale folding in the east as opposed to localized shear zones in the west (Di Pisa, 1985; Molli et al., 2002).